-Physical and mental withdrawal symptoms can vary greatly between drug use and an individual’s mental state.
+Physical and mental withdrawal symptoms can vary greatly between drug use and an individual's mental state.
 However, anxiety, general feelings of unease, and seemingly insatiable urges are typical as an addict is transitioning to sober living.
-Regardless of the drug or mental state, coping with withdrawal and the subsequent drug detoxification are a critical and difficult time.
+Regardless of the drug or mental state, coping with withdrawal and the subsequent drug detoxification is a critical and difficult time.

 Symptoms of withdrawal include:

 - Inability to concentrate or focus

 - Difficulty breathing

 - Muscle pain and twitching